Local Deer Campaigns

 The white-tailed deer is a persecuted species, harassed and killed throughout most of New Jersey.
-By definition, what is occurring is a massacre.
 The situation is so bad, and so unacceptable, that many people say the sight of a white-tail family saddens them, because they know the animals will perish by razor-tipped arrow or shotgun.
 This, when poll after poll demonstrates that the pubic prefers nonlethal mitigation.

 Tied to an agency captive to the industries it is supposed to regulate, New Jersey’s mismanagement of its deer has failed the non-hunting public.
 “Community” hunts, some approaching their fourth decade, are technical failures that result in resurgent deer, often rising auto collisions, increased effort and expense to kill fewer deer, significant taxpayer expense — and perpetual hunts.
 When forest regeneration fails to materialize, the stock response is to claim “success” and kill more deer – with the same results.